raystack/raccoon/docs/docs/concepts/architecture.md

 ### JSON

-When a JSON event like the one metoined below is sent a corresponding JSON response is sent by the server.
+When a JSON event like the one mentioned below is sent a corresponding JSON response is sent by the server.

 **Request**